angular-package/spectre.css/README.md

 ### CSS variable name

 Spectre CSS variables are defined in the same pattern as SCSS variables to have naming consistency, but with additional customizable prefix.
-In general CSS variable name structure is defined as follows.
+In general, CSS variable name's structure is defined as follows.

 ```scss
 --#{$var-prefix}-#{$name}: #{$value}